wenwei202/caffe/README.md

 Master branch is from caffe @ commit [eb4ba30](https://github.com/BVLC/caffe/commit/eb4ba30e3c4899edc7a9713158d61503fa8ecf90)

 ## Lower-rank deep neural networks (ICCV 2017)
-Tutorials on using python for low-rank DNNs is [here](/python).
-More details will be updated.
+Tutorials on using python to decompose DNNs to low-rank space is [here](/python).

 If any problems/bugs/questions, you are welcome to open an issue and we will response asap.